geb/geb/doc/manual/src/chapters/120-build-integrations.md

         test ":geb:@geb-version@"
     }

-You only need the appropriate Geb test integration jar, as it will depend on `geb-core` and Grails' dependency management will take care of getting that for you.
+You only need the appropriate Geb test integration JAR, as it will depend on `geb-core` and Grails' dependency management will take care of getting that for you.

 You will also of course need a driver and the `selenium-support` dependency, which you can also specify in `BuildConfig.groovy`.